hydroper-jet/lang/design/design.md

 try o?.f();
 ```

-# `Throws`
+# `Result`

-The `Throws.<T, E1, ...En>` type holds either a success value or an exception value: `T` indicates the type of the success value, and all other remaining types are the possible exception types.
+The `Result.<T, E1, ...En>` type holds either a success value or an exception value: `T` indicates the type of the success value, and all other remaining types are the possible exception types.

-A function that returns `Throws` must return `T` and may throw any of the specified exception types through the `throw` statement.
+A function that returns `Result` must return `T` and may throw any of the specified exception types through the `throw` statement.

 ```
-function f(): Throws.<T, TypeError, RangeError> {
+function f(): Result.<T, TypeError, RangeError> {
     throw new TypeError("Type error");
 }
 try {